Arthicha/SR/README.md

 <p>Performance of the method with super resolution comparing with that of the method without super resolution </p>
 </div>

-Note that the experiment was performed on the second tested system
+Note that XX/YY represents using method XX with jpg compression quality YY, and the experiment was performed on the second tested system
 * vertical axis : frame rate (fps)
 * horizontal axis : network activity (GBps)
 * size : size of data (KB)